Mares1492/UntitledWorld/README.md

 # UntitledWorld
-school project game "Untitled World"
+School project game "Untitled World"
 All Icons are provided by [icons8](https://icons8.com/).